 We analysed three surveys that have regularly collected records of hedgehogs since the early part of the last decade for this report (see 'The data').
 All record other species as well.
-PTES' Mammals on Roads survey covers primarily rural areas (outside towns and cities); while the BTO's Garden BirdWatch and PTES' Living with Mammals are garden-based, or predominantly so, and are more representative of the built environment.
+PTES' Mammals on Roads survey covers primarily rural areas (outside towns and cities); while the BTO's Garden BirdWatch and PTES' Living with Mammals cover typically urban sites, predominantly domestic gardens.